Complaints Procedure for Weymouth Rowing Club

 The individual has the right to lodge an appeal against the decision.

-The individual should commence this appeal by notifying the WRC secretary within 10 days from the date of the letter sent detailing the decision setting out full details of the basis on which they wish to appeal.
+The individual should commence this appeal by notifying the WRC Trustees within 10 days from the date of the letter sent detailing the decision setting out full details of the basis on which they wish to appeal.

 The purpose of the appeal will be to review the decision taken and ensure procedures have been followed correctly.